matn7/CS-Notes/src/main/java/angular/README.md

 ![Angular http anatomy](images/http-angular-anatomy.png "Angular http anatomy")

-## Authentication
+### Authentication

 **How Authentication Works**

 ![How Authentication Works](images/angular-authentication.png "How Authentication Works")

-## Dynamic Components
+### Dynamic Components

 ![Dynamic Components](images/dynamic-components.png "Dynamic Components")

+***

 ## Modules

 **What are "Modules"?**

-- Angular analyzes NgModules to "understand" your application and its features.
+- Angular analyzes **NgModules** to "understand" your application and its features
-- Angular modules define all building blocks your app uses: Components, Directives, Services.
+- Angular modules define all building blocks your app uses: Components, Directives, Services
-- An app requires at least one module (AppModule) but may be split into multiple modules.
+- An app requires at least one module **AppModule** but may split into multiple modules
-- Core Angular features are included in Angular modules (e.g. FormsModule) to load them only when needed.
+- Core Angular features are included in Angular modules (e.g. **FormsModule**) to load them only when needed
-- You can't use a feature/building block without including it in a module.
+- You can't use a feature/building block without including it in a module

 **Working with multiple modules (feature modules)**